Missa Brevis (Bernstein): 2. Gloria

-Sanctus
+3. Sanctus

 Bernstein employs several modes in Sanctus, an engrossing movement in terms of tonality.
 Much of it shifts between G major and a sort of dorian mode set in G. The countertenor solo is a main feature in this movement.
 After the first four measures, marked misterioso and piano, Bernstein creates what is reminiscent of an organum.
 With each part in the choir sustaining a drone on the pitches of G and D, the countertenor soloist freely sings a mixolydian chant starting with "Deus, Deus Sabaoth".

 The shifting of homophonic yet discant-like use of harmony followed by drones with florid melodic activity further perpetuates a medieval quality.
 Bernstein effectively creates an aesthetic reminiscent of music from the 14th century.

-Benedictus
+4. Benedictus

 Although beginning a new set of text, Benedictus is a continuation of Sanctus.
 This semi-movement proceeds to use the same structural format laid out in Sanctus.
 Much of it involves the countertenor soloist performing a chant-like recitative followed by a choral response on the text "osanna in excelsis".

 The dynamics could be described as explosively contrasting.
 The use of crescendo in this part of the work is quite extensive and there is frequent movement between forte and piano.

-Agnus Dei
+5. Agnus Dei

 Bernstein leads the opening material from Gloria into the start of Agnus Dei.
 The opening chords are almost exactly the same.
-It tonally ventures from A major and A minor to F-sharp minor at the repetition found on measure 15.
-By measure 30, Bernstein dabs into the implementation of F-sharp major to finish on the text "qui tollis peccata mundi" ("who takes away the sins of the world").
+It tonally ventures from A major and A minor to F♯ minor at the repetition found on measure 15.
+By measure 30, Bernstein dabs into the implementation of F♯ major to finish on the text "qui tollis peccata mundi" ("who takes away the sins of the world").

-Dona Nobis Pacem
+6. Dona Nobis Pacem

-A continuation of Agnus Dei, Dona Nobis Pacem starts as the previous section of the movement settles from F-sharp major into a fluctuation of A major and A minor.
+A continuation of Agnus Dei, Dona Nobis Pacem starts as the previous section of the movement settles from F♯ major into a fluctuation of A major and A minor.
 The result lands the tonal center back to C major at measure 11.
 It is here that Bernstein starts to use a six-note stepwise scale starting on C as the basis for melodic material.

 Rhythmically, this final section of Missa Brevis is very dance-like.
 It employs triple meter and although not notated as such, appears to shift between 3/4 and 6/8.
 The percussion is also instructed to improvise its part, making each performance of the piece unique in timbre and texture.